Tiamiyu1/Python-for-Data-Science-and-Analytics/README.md

 # Python-for-Data-Science-and-Analytics
-This a repository for the python for  Science and Analytics class (Beginner to Intermediate)
+This is a repository for the python for  Science and Analytics class (Beginner to Intermediate)